 Research shows significant additional student learning, comparable to having top-quartile teachers teamwide, from Opportunity Culture’s multi-classroom leader teams.
-And Opportunity Culture educators express strong satisfaction with their roles.

 Two independent studies, from 2018 and 2021, show very strong student learning gains for small teaching teams led by multi-classroom leaders (MCLs).
 These studies found that, on average, teachers who joined Opportunity Culture multi-classroom leaders’ teams moved from producing 50th percentile student learning growth to 77th percentile student learning growth.